bmuschko/gradle-cloudbees-plugin/README.md

 ![CloudBees Logo](https://jenkins-ci.org/sites/default/files/images/CloudBees-logo.thumbnail.png)

 The plugin provides support for managing applications and databases on  [CloudBees RUN@cloud](http://www.cloudbees.com/run.cb).
 Under covers the plugin communicates with the CloudBees backend via the [CloudBees API client](https://github.com/cloudbees/cloudbees-api-client).
-The code of the plugin is discussed in chapter 8 of the book ["Gradle in Action"](http://www.manning.com/muschko) published by Manning.
+The code of the plugin is featured in chapter 8 of the book ["Gradle in Action"](http://www.manning.com/muschko) published by Manning.

 ## Usage